netifi/proteus-jdbc-example/README.md

 An example of using [Netifi Proteus](https://www.netifi.com/proteus.html) to retrieve data from a database using JDBC.

+## Bugs and Feedback
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-jdbc-example/issues).

 ## License
 Copyright 2018 Netifi Inc.